ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

     3. [Tiptap's link extension](https://tiptap.dev/api/marks/link) provides various configurations to [add/remove HTML attributes](https://tiptap.dev/api/marks/link#removing-and-overriding-existing-html-attributes) for links,
        [validate](https://tiptap.dev/api/marks/link#validate) URLs entered or pasted into the editor and more.
+6. Allow the user to tag or mention someone by entering **"@"** in the editor and selecting the user's name from the drop-down list.

 The `nimble-rich-text-editor` component will also offer APIs and interactive methods to format text in the following ways: